Become a leader in holistic healthcare.

 Licensure and Accreditation

-Registered nurses (RN) who complete this advanced degree coursework and clinical education are qualified to sit for the national exams to become board certified FNPs-BC or NP-C. Graduates in 2014 and 2015
+Registered nurses (RN) who complete this advanced degree coursework and clinical education are qualified to sit for the national exams to become board certified FNPs-BC or NP-C. As reported by the American Nurses Credentialing Center (ANCC), graduates of Rivier’s MSN program who completed the certification exam for Family Nurse Practitioner in 2016, 2017 and 2018 had a first-time pass rate of 100%, exceeding the 86.4% national average pass rate.

 Department of Nursing